ZupIT/beagle-docs/content/en/ios/customization/custom-actions/async-custom-action.md

 **Requirements:**
- - Have a project already set up with Beagle.
+ - Have a project set up with Beagle.
  - Have done the example for [**Custom Action**]({{< ref path="/ios/customization/custom-actions/custom-action" lang="en" >}}).

 {{% alert color="warning" %}}